 Cataract Surgery Lens Options

 When a cataract is removed, it is necessary to replace it with an implantable artificial lens.
 There are many lens options.
 The surgeon can help you understand which choice is best for your particular needs.
 Currently, most insurances, including Medicare, only cover a monofocal lens.
-You may also hear it referred to as a, “standard” lens.
+You may also hear it referred to as a “standard” lens.
 For patients that do not mind wearing glasses all of the time after cataract surgery, a monofocal lens is appropriate.
 A monofocal artificial lens can only focus images at one distance and are most often used to provide good distance vision after cataract surgery.
 This means patients will need glasses to see at near and intermediate distances.
 If you are looking for options that will reduce your dependence on glasses, a multifocal or presbyopia-correcting lens may be right for you.
 Presbyopia is the condition most people over the age of 40 experience that results in difficulty seeing clearly up close, which usually means the patient will need bifocals, trifocals or reading glasses.
 This age-related condition is believed to be caused by a hardening of the natural lens inside the eye, making it difficult for the eye’s muscles to change its focus from near to distant, as it could when we were young.
 Many people realize they have developed presbyopia when they find themselves having to push reading materials further and further away to read.
 A multifocal lens allows for 2 points of focus instead of just one as with a monofocal lens.
 Not everyone is a good candidate for multifocal artificial implants, so make sure and ask your doctor about your options.
-The newest category of IOLs are the extended range of vision lenses.
+The newest category of IOLs is the extended range of vision lenses.
 These lenses provide a range of improved vision from near to intermediate and far distances.
-This lens may also decrease your need on glasses or contacts.
+This lens may also decrease your need for glasses or contacts.
 Our doctors will discuss which type of artificial implant is right for your eyes as well as your lifestyle needs.
 If you are a patient that suffers from moderate to high levels of astigmatism, there is still another choice for visual correction via the intraocular lens-a Toric IOL.
 The Toric IOL is able to neutralize the astigmatism of the eye.
 With Toric artificial lenses, our patients enjoy a faster, more comfortable recovery and Toric IOLs are the most accurate way to correct unwanted astigmatism.
-The multifocal, extended range of vision, and Toric lenses, and Toric lenses are not covered by insurance.
-These lenses are an out of pocket expense.
-The cost associated with any of these lens options can be discussed during your preoperative appointment View Video
+The multifocal, extended range of vision, and Toric lenses, and are not covered by insurance.
+These lenses are an out of the pocket expense.
+The cost associated with any of these lens options can be discussed during your preoperative appointment

 Preparing for Surgery

 Once the doctor has determined that cataract surgery is necessary or appropriate, you will be scheduled for a preoperative appointment.
-During this preoperative appointment you will have measurements taken to assess the necessary power of the new intraocular lens.
+During this preoperative appointment, you will have measurements taken to assess the necessary power of the new intraocular lens.
 Our technician or biometrist will take these measurements often known as A-scan.
 This diagnostic test assesses the length of the eye.
-Following the measurement appointment you will meet with a surgery scheduler to plan your surgery date and provide preoperative instructions, including the ordering of prescription eye drops to be administered before and after surgery.
+Following the measurement appointment, you will meet with a surgery scheduler to plan your surgery date and provide preoperative instructions, including the ordering of prescription eye drops to be administered before and after surgery.

 The goal of cataract surgery is to reduce impaired vision, with the added benefit of the possible reduction for the need of glasses.
 Your doctor cannot guarantee that you will never wear glasses again.
 You will be given additional information about these procedures to help you make an informed decision.
 Be sure to have all your questions answered to your satisfaction before proceeding with surgery.